Independent Executive Advisory

 Most start with a feeling.
 A CFO who senses the program is more fragile than the reports suggest.
 A CIO whose team has stopped pushing back.
 A board asking questions the program office can't quite answer.

-• ERP programs approaching go-live where confidence feels misaligned with operational reality
+• Transformation programs approaching critical milestones where confidence feels misaligned with operational reality

-• Post-go-live stabilization when business disruption has already begun
+• Stabilization efforts when business disruption has already begun

-• Pre-escalation situations where leadership senses drift before it becomes a crisis
+• Pre-escalation situations where leadership senses something is wrong before they can name it

 Let's Talk